Nikki C is wearing the 'Casual Tank' in grey and the 'Classic Maternity Leggings - Full Length' in bondi blue.

-Here’s what you’ll learn about:
+Here’s what you’ll discover in this blog:

-- Challenges of Motherhood.
+- Challenges of motherhood.

-- Motherhood Mottos to Live by.
+- Motherhood mottos to live by.

-- Motherhood and Work/Life Balance.
+- Motherhood and work/life balance.

-- Your Motherhood Soundtrack.
+- Your motherhood soundtrack!

 What is your favourite thing about motherhood?

-As adults we are always in a rush but kids stop to see the tiniest bugs, to the cloud formations.
+1. Seeing the world through their eyes!
+As adults we're always in a rush, but kids stop to see the tiniest bugs, to the cloud formations.
 They really make me slow down to appreciate things I take for granted.
 It’s so special seeing them experience the world for the first time and seeing them appreciate the simplest of things.

+2. The moment when your child does something kind, completely unprompted.
 It reminds me that everything I am trying my hardest to teach them every day is actually slowly going in.
 It gives me hope for the future!
 So beautiful!

-3. It’s all the things I didn’t expect like the joy of seeing my babies learn new skills or the way I now want to be the best version of myself so I’m a great example for them.
-And also the incredible friendships with other Mothers that I wouldn’t otherwise have.
+3. It’s all the things I didn’t expect, like the joy of seeing my babies learn new skills or the way I now want to be the best version of myself so I’m a great example for them.
+And also the incredible friendships with other mothers that I wouldn’t otherwise have.

 5. Connection in my parenting journey, and especially in my relationship, because we have someone that we made together that we both love so much.
 The connection with this little person who shows up every day with their heart on their sleeve is the most profound love.

+6. Having a whole new perspective on life.
 The little things don't seem to matter so much any more.
-I am responsible for another human being and that is more important than any issues at work or car troubles.
+I am responsible for another human being and that is more important than any issues at work or car troubles!

-Being a parent is the hardest job in the world but it’s certainly the most rewarding.
+7. Watching your children develop and grow.
+Being a parent is the hardest job in the world, but it’s certainly the most rewarding.
 The love you have for your children is the most intense love you’ll ever feel.

 9. Having the privilege to nourish, nurture, teach and watch your child grow.
-It's a surreal, rewarding, challenging experience that I love.
-It has given me a deeper appreciation for my own Mum and given me new confidence and purpose.
+It's a surreal, rewarding, challenging experience...that I love.
+It has given me a deeper appreciation for my own mum and given me new confidence and purpose.

 We overcame this by hiring a sleep consultant whose approach matched our preferences.
 She gave us simple, gentle and kind ways to approach helping our son sleep and stay asleep.
 After a month we were a changed family.
 It cost about $350 and because of the cost, I had debated for months and months whether to do it or not.
 The crazy thing is, people easily spend that amount every month on entertainment, alcohol, takeaways, or dining out so why is investing in sleep for the physical and mental health of a whole family hard to justify?
-Once I realised how important it truly was, it seemed very affordable and justifiable!
+Once I realised how important it truly was, it seemed extremely affordable and justifiable!